camunda-community-hub/zeebe-client-node-js/README.md

 For each feature:

 -   Use a unique bpmn process, named the same as the test file.
+Don't reuse processes between tests, because they are tightly coupled.
 -   Name the task types with a namespace that matches the test name.
+This avoids workers from one test servicing tasks from another test, which causes unpredictable behaviour.
--   Cancel any workflows that do not run to completion in an `AfterAll` block.
+-   Cancel any workflows that do not run to completion in an `AfterAll` or `AfterEach` block.
+This avoids subsequent test runs interacting with workflows from a previous test run.
 -   Ensure that there no Active workflows in the engine after running the integration tests have run.
+This manual check is to verify that there is no left-over state.
+(Note one exception: the Raise Incident test leaves the workflow open for manual verification in Operate).

 ## Contributors